Montana-Media-Arts/340-interactive-art/modules/week-4/_posts/2017-12-30-conclusions.md

 ## Zoom-Sessions

-Next week, September 24th, we will start with Zoom-Based lectures from 10am-11am.
+Next week, January 21st, we will continue our weekly Zoom-Based lectures from 1pm-:2:20pm.

 These will be optional events and will not cover new material.
 Instead, this will be an opportunity for me to work "in-person" with anyone who can join, for students to ask questions, and for us all to help each other solve TouchDesigner problems.
-I will send out a Zoom-link with next week's content notification email.
+The zoom link is on the main page of the Moodle site.